 Skip to main content

-Manage last-minute webinar signups in event programs
+Manage last-minute webinar sign-ups in event programs

 Written by Bartlomiej Rekosiewicz

-Updated over a week ago
+Updated this week

 Use Case

-• Get stuck in the program
+• do not get stuck in the program,

-• Receive out-of-date event reminders.
+• receive out‑of‑date reminders.

 By combining program nodes, you can easily manage these contacts and the communication they receive.